rmrresearch/rmrresearch.github.io/docs/_pages/people/marie_richard.md

 ---
 title: Marie Richard
-toc: true
+permalink: /people/marie/
 ---

 Role: Emotional Support Animal to Werner

-# Brief Biography

 {% include figure image_path="/assets/images/people/marie.jpg"
                   caption="That me during intense product support meeting." %}

+# Brief Biography

 I still remember the most terrifying day of my life.
 It was in February and the nice hoomans took me on a super long car ride.
 When we got to my new forever